abentley/oaf/README.md

 pipeline, use `switch-next` and `switch-prev`.
 These are conveniences, and `switch` can also be used as normal.

+To remove a branch from its pipeline, use `disconnect-branch`.

 This functionality is based on my earlier [bzr-pipeline](http://wiki.bazaar.canonical.com/BzrPipeline) plugin, and still has some feature gaps.